Glossary of Terms

 Objectives: objectives describe the specific, measurable ways to project will address the conservation issue identified.
 Objectives should be S.M.A.R.T.- specific, measurable, achievable, relevant and time-bound.

 Outputs: result from activities that you carry out and are an indication of project effort.
-Outputs are measurable and can be: activities that you do, people you are trying to reach, products or services you provide.
-E.g. in a wetland restoration the outputs are the number of acres of restored wetland, the quantity of nutrients sequestered (phosphorus etc.), the amount of carbon sequestered, wildlife benefits etc.
+Outputs are measurable and can be activities that you do, people you are trying to reach, products or services you provide, e.g. in a wetland restoration the outputs are the number of acres of restored wetland, the water storage capacity (volume), wildlife benefits, etc.

 Primary and Applied Research: research projects, including feasibility studies of new land and water conservation concepts, are not eligible for Trust funding, though these activities may be used for matching fund purposes if the research activity relates to the project proposal.